 - Take a day of paid or unpaid time off and thus request time off in Workday as usual

-- Choose to make up the lost hours at a later date, but within 90 days of the suspended operations.
-If non-exempt, workers should review the process detailed in the Suspended Operations Make-Up Time User Guide
+- Choose to make up the lost hours at a later date, but within 90 days* of the Suspended Operations.
+See “Entering Make-Up Time” below for more information.